lenaar/ai-agent-simple/README.md

 # AI Agent Simple

-A Python-based AI agent that can calculate celestial body masses and perform scientific calculations.
+A simple example of an AI agent that can understand natural language queries about planet masses and perform calculations in scientific notation.
+Built as a demonstration of basic AI agent architecture with skills, prompts, and testing.

 ## Features